cogdog/tru-collector/README.md

 **Very very crucial** Do not just use the zip of if you download this repo from GitHub.
 It will not work as a Wordpress theme.
 You might get mad at me. *What you should do* is upload [the enclosed zip of just the tru-collector theme](https://github.com/cogdog/tru-collector/blob/master/installable-tru-collector.zip).

-Also recommended is the [Remove Dashboard Access](https://wordpress.org/plugins/remove-dashboard-access-for-non-admins/) plugin which can be installed directly in your site.
-The tru-collector theme's options panel will nudge you to install it.
-It is used to keep the logged in user from seeing the admin side of Wordpress.
-Any attempt to reach the dashboard outside of Administrators or editors results in a redirect to the front of the site.
-The site will work without it, but it makes your collector site a tad more bullet proof.

 ## Setting Up a New Collector site

 ![](wp-content/themes/tru-collector/images/collectables-menu.jpg)